Here Comes Trouble (The Eyeliners album)

 Here Comes Trouble is an album by the Eyeliners, released in 2000.

 Critical reception

 AllMusic wrote that "if Rizzo from Grease got cloned three times and they started their own band, it would definitely sound something like the Eyeliners."
-The Chicago Tribune wrote the band have "internalized [the Ramones'] way of pounding home massive garage-pop hooks with buzz-saw punk ferocity."
+The Chicago Tribune wrote that the band have "internalized [the Ramones'] way of pounding home massive garage-pop hooks with buzz-saw punk ferocity."
 The Arizona Republic stated that the band "have a knack for taking classic rock and roll and reinventing it with sassy punk-rock attitude."